We just sent you the syllabus, thanks for signing up!

 In the final four weeks of your course, our placement team will begin matching your interests with employers — a process that will continue after graduation.
 With our dedicated training program on technical interviewing and becoming a star developer, we'll make sure you're ready!

-After graduating from the course, you will have the opportunity to show your projects to and interview with hiring employers at Fullstack's Hiring Day.
-Many students find developer positions directly from Hiring Day!
+After graduating from the course, you will have the opportunity to show your projects to and interview with hiring employers at Fullstack's Launch Day.
+Many students find developer positions directly from Launch Day!

 Build a portfolio of apps

 By the time you graduate from Flex Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
 All of your code will be on Github, which will be impressive to future employers.
 If you want some inspiration, check out some recent student projects below.